jspinak/brobot/docs/docs/04-testing/integration-testing.md

 ```

 :::tip Clean Architecture for Spring Tests
 The test configuration architecture uses factory patterns and proper initialization order to ensure clean dependencies.
-See [Test Logging Architecture](/docs/core-library/testing/test-logging-architecture) for details.
+See [Testing Introduction](testing-intro.md) and [Mock Mode Guide](mock-mode-guide.md) for details.
 :::

 ## Configuration